A FAMILY MEMBER ONCE ASKED ME, “WHEN DO YOU FEEL YOUR GREATEST STRENGTHS AND GIFTS ARE ALIGNING WITH THE WORLD’S GREATEST NEEDS?”

 Each person’s story is unique and sacred and has the ability to move others.
 Everyone’s story deserves to be shared, but above that, deeply respected.

 There is often a big disconnect between the photography industry and the humanitarian sector.
 With better visual storytelling, humanitarian work can become more accessible, relatable, and effective to our larger communities.
 There is also a need for the cultivation of a more ethical, less-exploitative manner of storytelling in the humanitarian and photography field.
-This is especially important with stories of marginalized and disenfranchised populations.
+This is especially important with stories of marginalized children.

 By combining my theoretical training from my community psychology PhD, 10+ years of not-for-profit and social justice experience, and my passion for visual storytelling, I hope to narrow these gaps to make a greater impact in humanitarian research and work, while contributing to a more ethical and human-centered side of photojournalism and social documentary photography.